fyrkov/refcards/AWS/EC2.md

 #### EC2 instance recovery.
 CloudWatch Alarms can be used to trigger EC2 actions: `stop`, `terminate`, `reboot`, `recover`.\
 In case of recovery EC2 instance recovery keeps: same private, public, elastic IPs, metadata, placement group.

+#### Enhanced Networking
+1. **ENA - Elastic Network Adapter** - provides higher bandwidth with 100Gbps.
+2. **EFA - Elastic Fabric Adapter** - improved ENA for HPC, works for Linux.\
+Good for inter-node communications.
+It bypasses the OS layer to provide lower latency (works with special MPI interface).

 #### Spot Instances FAQ
 To launch a Spot Instance, create a Spot Instance request, or Amazon EC2 creates a Spot Instance request on your behalf.\